soos3d/node-hunters-front-end/README.md

-# node-hunters-next
+# Nodes Hunter

- This Next.js project displays information and performace about different node providers.
+This is a Next.js project testing the latency and displaying information about different node providers.